jftuga/github_actions_notes/README.md

 * * The `-e` is similar to `set -e` - meaning the script will abort when any commands return a non-zero exit code.
 * * `{0}` refers to an auto-generated shell script such as:
 * * *  `/home/runner/work/_temp/a894e763-fea0-48ac-ba15-92e8eda24f4d.sh`
-* * * The contents of the `run` action have been saved to this file by Github Actions.
+* * * The contents of the `run` command have been saved to this file by Github Actions.

 ## Action Shell
 * A [list of all Github Action shells](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#jobsjob_idstepsshell), including supported platforms

-* You can use a different shell for the `run` action:
+* You can use a different shell for the `run` command:

 ```yaml
       - name: python command